Terms and conditions

 arising under or in connection with the Contract; and

 2. the Supplier’s total liability to the Client in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed £1,000,000.

 3. The terms implied by sections 3 to 5 of the Supply of Goods and Services Act 1982 are, to the fullest extent permitted by law, excluded from the Contract.

 4. This clause 14 shall survive termination of the Contract.

-1. Without limiting its other rights or remedies, and subject to clause 15, either party may terminate the Contract by giving the other party 1 (one) month’s written notice.
+1. Without limiting its other rights or remedies, and subject to clause 15, either party may terminate the Contract by giving the Customer 1 (one) month’s written notice.